icemafree02/Dashboard-analysis-the-treatment-and-rehabilitation-of-drug-addicts/README.md

 2. Open the `.pbix` file with Power BI Desktop.
 3. Ensure data source paths are correctly configured (if applicable).
 4. Interact with filters, visuals, and insights on the dashboard.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 👥 Team

-Developed by **Group 6**
-Faculty of Public Health / Business Intelligence Students
-Thailand, 2025